 Last updated

-The issuer of an asset on RGB uses (and makes available to the public) a Schema in order to define the issuance properties encoded in the Genesis.
+The of an asset on RGB uses (and makes available to the public) a Schema in order to define the issuance properties encoded in the Genesis.
 This way, the contract can be supported by RGB wallets and become fully operational.
 Thus, when the users receive some information about an asset on RGB (data and contract) they must validate them against the Schema distributed by the issuer of that asset.

 In fact, the Schema validation is the very first operation step that a user needsrepresents to undergo before interacting in any way with the contract (e.g. to perform the desired contract operations).